Jurong Region Line: West Coast extension

-On 5 March 2025, transport minister Chee Hong Tat confirmed the West Coast extension and that it will go ahead in two phases.
-After evaluating factors such as projected transport demand and future developments, LTA determined a connection to Kent Ridge station on the Circle Line to be more optimal than to Haw Par Villa.
-The first phase, planned to be completed by the late 2030s, will extend the JRL to West Coast station on the Cross Island Line.
-By the early 2040s, the subsequent phase will complete the extension to Kent Ridge.
-It is not yet determined if there will be additional stations between West Coast and Kent Ridge, with the route potentially plying through the National University of Singapore (NUS).
+On 5 March 2025, then-Transport Minister Chee Hong Tat confirmed that the extension would proceed in two stages.
+Following further studies of anticipated transport demand and long-term land-use plans, LTA concluded that a connection to Kent Ridge station would provide greater benefits than the previously proposed link to Haw Par Villa.
+The first stage, targeted for completion in the late 2030s, will extend the line to West Coast station on the Cross Island Line.
+A second stage, planned for the early 2040s, will continue the line to Kent Ridge station.
+The final alignment has yet to be determined, although it may include intermediate stations and a route through the National University of Singapore (NUS).
+Engineering studies for the extension are scheduled to begin in 2026.